box/box-python-sdk-gen/docs/shield_information_barrier_reports.md

 ### Returns

-This function returns a value of type `ShieldInformationBarrierReports`.
+This function returns a value of type `None`.

 Returns a paginated list of shield information barrier report objects.